-The number of students with disabilities ages 6-21 in regular class, resource room, separate class, and other separate environment, divided by the total number of students with disabilities ages 6-21 reported in December (survey 9) for 2005-06 and October (survey 2) for 2006-07 and 2007-08.
+The number of students with disabilities ages 6-21 in regular class, resource room, separate class, and other separate environment, divided by the total number of students with disabilities ages 6-21 reported October (survey 2).
 Regular class includes students who spend 80% or more of their school week with nondisabled peers.
 Resource room includes students spending between 40% and 80% of their school week with nondisabled peers.
 Separate class includes students spending less than 40% of their week with nondisabled peers.
 Other separate environment includes students served in public or private separate schools, residential placements or hospital/homebound placements.
-The resulting percentages are reported for the three years from 2005-06 through 2007-08.
-Beginning with 2006-07, students served in corrections facilities and students enrolled by their parents in private schools who are receiving special education and/or related services from the LEA are not included in this calculation.
+The resulting percentages are reported for the three years from 2006-07 through 2008-09.
+Students served in corrections facilities and students enrolled by their parents in private schools who are receiving special education and/or related services from the LEA are not included in this calculation.